 In the book, Changing Minds: The Art and Science of Our Own and Other People’s Minds, Howard Gardner does a great job of defining intelligence and helping us see new ways to look at, value, and develop our intelligence.

 A Definition of Intelligence

-What I like about Howard’s definition of intelligence, aside from the multi-disciplinary view is that he connects it with solving problems and building products.
-Howard writes:
+What I like about Howard’s definition of intelligence, aside from the multi-disciplinary view is that he connects it with solving problems, building products, and creating value.